JulioAugustoS/julioaugustos/README.md

 ⚙️ I also maintain and assist with some open source projects:
 - [JS Essentials Functions](https://github.com/gok-dev/js-essentials-functions) - This lib has some of the most used functions in every project, be it web, mobile or backend.
-- [React Native Template Gok Basic](https://github.com/gok-dev/react-native-template-gok-basic) - A simple template for React Native.
-- [React Native Template Gok TypeScript](https://github.com/gok-dev/react-native-template-gok-typescript) - A simple template for React Native with TypeScript.
+- [React Native StarSystem](https://github.com/StarBem/react-native-starsystem) - A React Native components library.
-- [ESLint Config Gok](https://github.com/gok-dev/eslint-config-gok) - ESLint config plugin for projects to created at gok.
 - [Popupui](https://github.com/RafaelAugustoS/react-native-popup-ui) - A simple and fully customizable React Native component that implements a popup ui.

 ---